-The present study aims to find the consumers' knowledge and attitude towards organic food products in Surat city.
+Globally the food consumption habits are changing because of health and environmental issues leading to increase in demand for organically produced food throughout the world.
+Also the demand for organic products in India has been growing significantly.
+In this regard this study aims to find the consumers' knowledge and attitude towards organic food products in Surat city.
 The primary data were collected by survey method with a pre-designed structured questionnaire.
 The sample size of this study was 150 consumers selected through convenience sampling method from Surat city of South Gujarat.
 The analytical tools employed include tabular analysis and relevancy rating used to rank the factors.
 The finding of the study reveals that majority of the consumers lacked knowledge about organic foods products and very few were buying organic food products in the study area.
-The attitude of surveyed consumers was found positive towards organic food products and majority of the consumers showed their willingness to be informed about organic food products in future.
-So from the study it could be concluded that there is an urgent need to educate the consumers to increase the demand for organic food products benefitting both the farmers and processing firms.
+The major reasons for not buying organic food products were like don't know where to buy from, lack of knowledge, high prices and possibility of fraud etc. The attitude of surveyed consumers was found positive towards organic food products and majority of the consumers showed their willingness to be informed about organic food products in future.
+So from the study it could be concluded that there is an urgent need for organizing intensive informative promotion campaigns by both government organizations and private players to educate the consumers and increase their knowledge of organic food products which could lead to increase the demand for organic food products benefitting both the farmers and processing firms.